apmckinlay/natureapp/birds/downwood.md

 location: [bc,ab,sk,mb]
 habitat: [forest,urban]
 ---
-Downy Woodpecker (5.5-6.5 in) are **North America's smallest woodpecker** and are found **year-round** in forests and cities throughout North America.
+Downy Woodpeckers (5.5-6.5 in) are **North America's smallest woodpecker** and are found **year-round** in forests and cities throughout North America.
 They are **boldly patterned in black and white** with a white belly, a white stripe down the back, a striped head, and checkered wings. **Males** have a small red patch on the back of their head.

-Downy Woodpecker are very active, **acrobatic** birds and will hang upside down to look for **insects**.
+Downy Woodpeckers are very active, **acrobatic** birds and will hang upside down to look for **insects**.
 You may hear their high-pitched call or the sound of them drumming on wood to hollow out a nest cavity.
 They join mixed flocks of birds in the winter.

-**Could it be?** **Hairy Woodpecker** have similar markings but are much larger (7-10 in) and have a longer bill (almost as long as their head).
+**Could it be?** **Hairy Woodpeckers** have similar markings but are much larger (7-10 in) and have a longer bill (almost as long as their head).

-**Did you know?** The woodpeckers' chisel-shaped beak is designed to dig holes in wood while their long barbed tongue can search crevices for food.
+**Did you know?** The woodpecker's chisel-shaped beak is designed to dig holes in wood while their long barbed tongue can search crevices for food.

 <!-- generated, do not edit -->
 **See Also:**